Poisson geometry, monoidal Fukaya categories, and commutative Floer cohomology rings: Fukaya categories, functors, and monoidal structures

 between $2$-categories.
-This is of course a circular description, since the definition of $\Sympcat$ involved reference to Fukaya categories in the construction of the $2$-morphisms.
+As Wehrheim-Woodward observed \cite{wehrheim-talks}, this is nothing but the 2-categorical Yoneda embedding for the object $\point$, since $\cF(X) = \Hom_{\Sympcat}(\point,X)$.

-Because Lagrangian correspondences from $\point$ to $X$ are nothing but Lagrangian submanifolds of $X$, we see that the Fukaya category $\cF(X)$ itself is the $1$-category of $1$-morphisms from $\point$ to $X$ in the $2$-category $\Sympcat$.
+\begin{rmk} Although we have considered $\Ainfcat$ and $\DGcat$ as $2$-categories above for philosophical reasons, for our applications it suffices to consider $\Ainfcat$ and $\DGcat$ as $(\infty,1)$-categories.
+This is because the homotopy-coherent monoidal structures we wish to study are defined by functors that satisfy relations \emph{up to $2$-isomorphism}: non-invertible $2$-morphisms do not play a role.
+This is precisely the same remark that makes the inductive definition of $(\infty,n)$-categories possible \cite[p.~6]{HTT}. \end{rmk}

-\begin{rmk} A different way of describing the abstract structure that governs the $2$-category $\Sympcat$, borrowed from physics, is as a \emph{two-dimensional topological field theory with boundary conditions and codimension-one defects.} Codimension-one defects are also known as \emph{domain walls,} and they correspond to the seams in quilted Floer theory.
+\begin{rmk} A different way of describing the abstract structure that governs the $2$-category $\Sympcat$, borrowed from physics, is as a \emph{two-dimensional topological field theory with boundary conditions and codimension-one defects.} Codimension-one defects, called \emph{interfaces} by Gaiotto-Moore-Witten \cite{GMW1,GMW2} and also known as \emph{domain walls,} correspond to the seams in quilted Floer theory.
 This is just another way of saying that the structure is governed by the degenerations of quilted surfaces.
 In this language, the geometric composition problem corresponds to the problem of colliding the defects with each other and with the boundary conditions. \end{rmk}